 Fire alarm systems and sprinklers protect all residence halls.
-Every fire alarm system within campus residence halls is provided with smoke detectors in all student rooms as well as in all common areas.
+Each fire alarm system consists of fire and/or smoke detectors in each dorm room and common areas.
 The Office of Campus Police Services centrally monitors the fire alarm systems 24 hours a day, seven days a week.
-The Office of Occupational Safety and Environmental Services maintains a working relationship with TCNJ's Department of Residential Education and Housing to ensure that all persons responsible for the safety of students are properly trained in fire prevention, proper and safe evacuation techniques, and proper use of fire extinguishers.
-The Office of Occupational Safety and Environmental Services trains staff within the Department of Residential Education and Housing.
-This staff is then responsible for sharing this training with all residents shortly after they move in.
+Fire Safety Education is provided through the Office of Occupational Safety and Environmental Services to TCNJ's Department of Residential Education and Housing.

+Fire Safety awareness is then given through the Department of Residential Education and Housing to all occupants of residence halls, shortly after they move in.
+Fire Safety Education includes fire prevention, safe evacuation techniques, and fire extinguishers.
+Fire Safety Awareness provides information that they would need in the event of a fire.

 At the direction of the Office of Occupational Safety and Environmental Services, the Office of Campus Police Services and the Department of Residential Education and Housing perform four fire drills for each residence hall during the academic year.
 Two of the drills are performed during the fall semester and two are performed during the spring semester.
 At least one drill will be held between sunset and sunrise.
-This drill schedule is in compliance with the International Fire Code New Jersey edition.
-During each drill, each residence hall room is inspected to confirm that all fire safety policies are being adhered to.
-Residents found in violation of college policy are subject to disciplinary action through the College Conduct System.
+This drill schedule is in compliance with the Uniform Fire Code New Jersey edition.
+During a fire drill each residence hall room is inspected to confirm complete fire safety compliance.
+Residents found in violation of college policy are subject to disciplinary action through the College Judicial System.

-TCNJ maintains a mandatory evacuation policy.
-In accordance with this policy, upon activation of any fire alarm all buildings are required to be evacuated.
+The College of New Jersey maintains a mandatory evacuation policy.
+In accordance with this policy, upon activation of any fire alarm, all building occupants are required to be evacuated.
 Building occupants are required to exit the building via the nearest exit doors and are required to move at least 50 feet from the building.
-Any person who fails to evacuate during fire alarm activation is subject to criminal complaints by the Office of Campus Police Services and/or disciplinary action through the College Conduct System.
+Any person who fails to evacuate during fire alarm activation is subject to criminal complaints by the Office of Campus Police Services and/or disciplinary action through the College Judicial System.

 The College of New Jersey and the state of New Jersey treat false fire alarms very seriously.
-Individuals who initiate false alarms are subject to local, state, or federal legal processes and/or disciplinary action through the College Conduct System.
+Individuals who initiate false alarms are subject to local, state, or federal legal processes and/or disciplinary action through the College Judicial System.